Merihun/Data-Engineering/shell scripting/Intro-to-shell-scripting.md

 ### Display Messages
 ## echo
-- echo command displays the given text on the screen. echo "Welcome to the linux lab"
+- echo command displays the given text on the screen. <br>
+   echo "Welcome to the linux lab"